Zhang-Fan-git/EVCS-wind-and-solar/README.md

 - A lower Gini value indicates more equitable distribution.

 **Note**:
 While the method applies to all three regions, this notebook demonstrates the calculation using **USA as an example** due to data availability and consistency.
 The same workflow can be adapted for China and Europe.

 ---

-### 4. `Matching level calculation.ipynb`
-**Purpose**:
-Computes the **matching level** between renewable energy generation (wind and solar) and EV charging demand at the city level.

-**Method**:
-- Spatially joins charging station locations with renewable energy potential data.
-- Calculates temporal and spatial alignment metrics (e.g., correlation, supply-demand ratio).
-- Outputs a matching score for each city, indicating how well local renewables meet local charging needs.

-**Note**:
-Like the Gini coefficient notebook, this demonstrates the method using **the United States as a case study**, but the framework is generalizable to **China and Europe** with region-specific data.

----
 ### 📁 Visualization: Figure Generation
-In addition to the core data processing and analysis notebooks, this repository includes a set of scripts dedicated to generating the main figures and supplementary visualizations presented in the study.

 The Figure/ directory contains Python scripts that produce publication-ready plots illustrating the key findings related to renewable energy matching levels and spatial equity (Gini coefficients) across China, the USA, and Europe.
 Each script corresponds to one main figure in the paper and its associated appendix figure, ensuring full reproducibility of the visual results.